-Affordability: In being a responsible lender, the Group employs affordability models including minimum free income thresholds based on a customer's income and outgoings to confirm that they have the ability to repay the debt they are seeking.
+Affordability: In being a responsible lender, the Group employs affordability models, including minimum free income thresholds based on customers' income and outgoings to confirm that they have the ability to repay the advances they are seeking.

 Valuations: Independent property valuations are undertaken at mortgage inception.
 The Group's mortgage assets are revalued quarterly using a regional house price valuation index model.